 The health benefits of ginger root have been touted for centuries, but now we have scientific proof of its curative properties.
 A few slices of raw ginger root in boiling water may help soothe a cough or sore throat.
 Research suggests that it can also ward off the feelings of nausea that so often accompany influenza.
-For example, one study found that just 1 gram of ginger can “alleviate clinical nausea of diverse causes.”
+For example, found that just 1 gram of ginger can “alleviate clinical nausea of diverse causes.”

 Honey has a variety of antibacterial and antimicrobial properties.
 Drinking honey in tea with lemon can ease sore throat pain.
 Research suggests that honey is an effective cough suppressant, too.
 In one study, researchers found that giving children 10 grams of honey at bedtime reduced the severity of their cough symptoms.
 The children reportedly slept more soundly, which also helps reduce cold symptoms.

 You should never give honey to a child younger than 1 year old, as it often contains botulinum spores.
 While they’re usually harmless to older children and adults, infants’ immune systems aren’t able to fight them off.